-Previous solutions~\citep{peters2010,peng2019,nair2020} for the CPS problem primarily train a parameterized unimodal Gaussian policy through weighted regression.
+Prior solutions for CPS~\citep{peters2010,peng2019,nair2020} primarily train a parameterized unimodal Gaussian policy through weighted regression.
 However, recent works~\citep{chen2022,hansen-estruch2023,shafiullah2022behavior} show such unimodal Gaussian models in weighted regression will impair the policy performance due to limited distributional expressivity.
-For example, if we fit a multi-modal distribution with a unimodal distribution like the unimodal Gaussian distribution, it will unavoidably result in covering the low-density area between peaks.
-Intuitively, we can choose a more expressive model to solve this problem. \citet{ghasemipour2020emaq} shows that VAEs~\citep{kingma2013} in BCQ~\citep{fujimoto2019} do not align well with the behavior dataset, which will introduce the biases in generated actions.
-To solve this problem, SfBC~\citep{chen2022} uses a more powerful generative model, namely diffusion probabilistic models~\citep{sohl-dickstein2015,ho2020,song2019} to generate actions and select the action through the action evaluation model under the AWR framework.
-However, AWR requires an exact probability density of behavior policy, while the diffusion model's probability density is intractable.
-Therefore, Monte Carlo sampling is used to approximate the probability density of behavior policy, which unavoidably introduces errors and increases the cost of inference.
-In Section \ref{toy}, we empirically show that these issues can occur even on a simple bandit task.
+For example, if we fit a multi-modal distribution with an unimodal Gaussian distribution, it will unavoidably result in covering the low-density area between peaks.
+Intuitively, we can choose a more expressive model to eliminate this issue.
+Nevertheless, \citet{ghasemipour2020emaq} shows that VAEs~\citep{kingma2013} in BCQ~\citep{fujimoto2019} do not align well with the behavior dataset, which will introduce the biases in generated actions. \citet{chen2022} utilizes the diffusion probabilistic model~\citep{sohl-dickstein2015,ho2020,song2019} to generate actions and select the action through the action evaluation model under the well-studied AWR framework.
+However, AWR requires an exact probability density of behavior policy, which is still intractable for the diffusion-based one.
+Alternatively, they leverage Monte Carlo sampling to approximate the probability density of behavior policy, which inevitably introduces estimation biases and increases the cost of inference.
+According to motivating examples in Section \ref{toy}, we visually demonstrate how these issues are pronounced even on a simple bandit task.

-To solve this problem, we present \textbf{Diffusion Model based Constrained Policy Search (DiffCPS)} which directly solves the constrained policy search problem with a diffusion-based policy.
-Thereby, we can solve the limited policy expressivity problem and avoid the sampling errors caused by directly using diffusion in AWR.
-Our proposed method consists of three key parts: 1) We demonstrate that if we use the diffusion model as our policy, we can eliminate the policy distribution constraint in the CPS through the action distribution of the diffusion model; 2) We transform the CPS problem to a convex optimization problem and solve it via Lagrange dual method.
-We also prove the equivalence between the Lagrange dual problem and the primal convex optimization problem; 3) We approximate the entropy calculation in the Lagrange dual problem with the ELBO of the diffusion-based policy to circumvent the intractable density calculation.
-Finally, we solve the Lagrange dual problem with gradient descent.